ipython/ipython/README.rst

 ========

 Welcome to IPython.
 Our full documentation is available on `ipython.readthedocs.io
-<https://ipython.readthedocs.io/en/stable/>`_ and contain information on how to install, use
+<https://ipython.readthedocs.io/en/stable/>`_ and contains information on how to install, use and
 contribute to the project.

 Officially, IPython requires Python version 2.7, or 3.3 and above.